Updated: 4 days ago

 I mean, I can see the obvious reasons.
 All that work put into a one book.
 We breathed life into it, our characters, everything.
 We sacrificed time with our families and friends to finish our masterpiece.

-Ant then some snot nosed communist bastard reads it and POOF, all that hard work down the drain by one bad review...
+Ant then someone reads it and and POOF, all that hard work down the drain by one bad review...

 For Pete's sake, get over yourself.